Huey Lewis and the News: The 21st century

 In 2001, the News released their first album in seven years, Plan B, on Jive Records.
 It only briefly made the charts, with the lead single, "Let Her Go & Start Over", becoming a minor adult contemporary hit.
 In December 2004, Huey Lewis and the News recorded their first live album, Live at 25, at the Sierra Nevada Brewing Company in Chico, California, commemorating the band's 25th anniversary.
 In 2008, they recorded the theme song to the action-comedy film Pineapple Express at the request of Seth Rogen.
 The song is played over the end credits of the film and appears on the film's soundtrack album.

 The band returned to the studio in 2010, recording their first album in nearly a decade.
 The album, entitled Soulsville, is a Stax Records tribute album recorded at the legendary Ardent Studios.
-They would continue to tour regularly, playing around 70 dates a year, until 2018, when the band halted all touring after it was revealed that Lewis had Ménière's disease, an inner ear disorder.
+They continued to tour regularly, playing around 70 dates a year, until 2018, when the band halted all touring after it was revealed that Lewis had Ménière's disease, an inner ear disorder.
 In January 2019, Huey Lewis and the News signed with BMG Rights Management.
-On February 14, 2020, as Harrah became the band's new rhythm guitarist, they released Weather (their first studio album of new songs since Plan B), which contains songs the band recorded prior to Lewis's hearing loss.
+On February 14, 2020, as Harrah became an official member, they released Weather (their first studio album of new songs since Plan B), which contains songs the band recorded prior to Lewis's hearing loss.

+On November 1, 2023, a new musical comedy inspired by the hits of Huey Lewis and the News was announced, The Heart of Rock and Roll.
+A romantic comedy, it contains a number of the band's hits like "Workin' for a Livin'", "Stuck with You" and "If This is It".

+In June 2025, Lewis remarked that his hearing loss had worsened to the point of total deafness and while a cochlear implant had restored enough hearing for him to hear speech, it was unlikely that he would be able to hear music or sing ever again.